danielv089/bookstore-etl-pipeline-project/README.md

 ## 🐳 Docker Support

+- **v2.0 – Python, PostgreSQL  & Docker Compose Integration**
+    The ETL pipeline is containerized with Docker Compose for multi-container deployment, including:
+    PostgreSQL database as backend
+    Python ETL container

+    Build and start containers:

+    docker compose up --build

+    PostgreSQL connection is configured via environment variables in docker-compose.yml PostgreSQL data is stored in the pgdata named perstistent volume.

+- **v1.5 – Python, SQLite and Docker**

     This ETL pipeline is containerized for easier deployment.

-**Build the Docker image:**
+    Build the Docker image:

+    ```bash
     docker build -t  v1.5_sqlite

-**Run the Docker container with volumes to map folders inside the container to folders on the host machine:**
+    Run the Docker container with volumes to map folders inside the container to folders on the host machine:

     docker run -it --rm -v "$PWD/data":/app/data -v "$PWD/logs":/app/logs v1.5_sqlite

-## 🔄 Versions

-- **v1.5 – Python, SQLite and Docker**

-- **v1.4 – Python and SQLite**

   [Changelog](CHANGELOG.md)